 That's exactly what interior stylist and home renovator Luke Arthur Wells saw in his side cabinet.
 His sharp eye for potential combined with a good helping of DIY know-how gave birth to this striking IKEA hack which uses small square and rectangular-shaped panels stuck onto the doors' surface.
 If you're new to the DIY game, it doesn't more inventively simple than this.

 'I was inspired by a piece of furniture from one of my favorite interior designers Kelly Wearstler,' Luke says, 'but with a slightly stripped back design that would be less complicated to DIY.'
-With the added help of some simple circular legs, subtle brass knobs, and a lick of smokey paint, he transformed his ordinary IVAR into an expensive-looking contemporary cabinet that brings wonderful texture to his living space.
+With the added help of some simple circular legs, subtle brass knobs from Plank Hardware, and a lick of smokey paint, he transformed his ordinary IVAR into an expensive-looking contemporary cabinet that brings wonderful texture to his living space.
 Here's how he did it.

 1. Cut the panels for the front

 After plotting out his design, mirrored across each of the doors of the IKEA IVAR hack, Luke set about cutting out small squares of leftover sheet timber using his Ryobi power tools.

 With his design, there were 56 blocks altogether to cut.
 'It's so important to number each piece as you do it,' Luke says.
 'They're all a similar size, but slightly different, so without the numbers, it'll take you forever to find the right order to put them in.'

 Once cut, he used a Ryobi Palm Sander (available from Amazon) to sand the edges for a better finish, while also slightly sanding the front-facing corner to create a bevel around each block.